SkipToTheEndpoint/M365-Deployment-Tool/README.md

   - `setup.exe`
   - install.xml and uninstall.xml generated from your provided xml
   - Optional full Office content (if not using `-OnlineMode`)
-- A detection script
+- Detection Script (Leveraging DisplayName and DisplayVersion)
 - Microsoft Logo
-- Details txt file containing all the information required to populate the Win32 app steps

-The package is structured for seamless deployment via Microsoft Intune.

-When generating Win32 packages (non-PMPC custom apps), the tool also produces a **Win32 app details** `.txt` file that tells you exactly what to fill in during Intune app creation (install/uninstall commands, detection, and metadata).
-The Microsoft logo file is downloaded automatically for use as the app icon.
+- Win32 app details.txt file that tells you exactly what to fill in during Intune app creation (install/uninstall commands, detection, and metadata)

 ### ✅ **Patch My PC Custom App**